puckzxz/ReactRoles/README.md

 Once you have your config ready, open a terminal and run `npm install && npm start`

-## Deploying
+## 🐳 Deploying with Docker

-Deploy with Docker by running
+Deploy by running

 `docker run -d --name reactroles -e TOKEN=mytoken -e PREFIX=myprefix puckzxz/reactroles`